wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    The "<strong>architecture</strong>" is how components work together in a workload, usually illustrated by  architecture diagrams that show how components communicate and interact.

    The "<strong>organization</strong>" refers to the people in the hierarchy of reporting relationships.

+   The "<strong>AWS Organization</strong>" refers to the top-level Organization setting, with special permissions to an administrator of it.

    <a target="_blank" href="https://wa.aws.amazon.com/wat.concept.runbook.en.html">Runbooks</a> are predefined procedures containing the minimum information necessary to successfully perform the procedure.